microsoftgraph/msgraph-bicep-types/README.md

 ## Known issues

 * Removing existing `appRoles` or `oauth2PermissionScopes` from their respective collections (on the `application` resource) and redeploying will fail, as an `appRole` or an `oauth2PermissionScope` needs to first be [disabled (via the `isEnabled` property)](https://learn.microsoft.com/graph/api/resources/approle?view=graph-rest-1.0#properties) before it can be deleted.
-  * Redeploying with additional `appRoles` added to the collection (in the template) is possible.
+  * Redeploying with additional `appRoles` (or `oauth2PermissionScopes`) added to the collection (in the template) is possible.
+  * If any `appRoles` or `oauth2PermissionScopes` need to be removed disable those items first in the template (and deploy), before removing those items from the collection in the template (and redeploy).
-* Creating `appRoles` requires the client to provide a GUID identifier in the request payload.
+* Creating `appRoles` or `oauth2PermissionScopes` requires the client to provide a GUID identifier in the request payload.
 These will need to be pre-generated and tracked in the template.
 * "Preview save" (pre-flight and what-if functionality) has very limited support:
   * It has limited validation of the resource type name (and does not compare against API schema).